katieannedavis/TheLetterGame/README.md

 ## Dependencies for development version
 * Python 3 installed from python website
 * Pyqt5 installed on command line with pip: pip install pyqt5
 * pygame installed on command line with pip: pip install pygame
+### In the Alphabet Game folder, you only need:
+1. The letters folder (it holds all of the needed mp3s)
+2. exit.png
+3. ABC_Sloth.jpg
+4. icon.ico
+5. main.py
+6. GameFunctions.py
+7. GameBoard.py (generated from the pyqt5 designer)
+8. LetterGame.spec (This is the document that pyinstaller used to package the program via command line: pyinstaller --clean LetterGame.spec)

-## Installation
+## Installation for executable version
-Install dependencies for program, then either clone or download zip file.
-The sound file is not needed for game.
+* Download zip file, all files in the Alphabet Game folder are needed to run the exe file.
+When installing on your computer, you can right click on the exe file and pin to your start menu.

 ## MIT License
 Copyright 2018 Kathleen Davis